reactioncommerce/docs/guides/deploying-to-digital-ocean-with-ansible.md

 At this point the Open Commerce GraphQL API, Example Storefront, Admin should be accessible over the internet.

-To create the primary shop login into the Reaction Admin at the following URL, first substitute the `example.com` with your actual domain:
+To create the primary shop login into the Open Commerce Admin at the following URL, first substitute the `example.com` with your actual domain:
 ```
 https://admin.example.com
 ```